redhat-ai-dev/ai-lab-template/templates/rag/content/docs/source-component.md

 ## Usage in AI-lab templates

-This repository is being used in [ai-lab-template](https://github.com/redhat-ai-dev/ai-lab-template) as component source code for user to start with.
+This repository is being used in [ai-lab-template](https://github.com/redhat-ai-dev/ai-lab-template) as component source code for users to start with.

 This is a copy of the ai lab sample apps source code.
 The master copy of those apps are under [ai-lab-recipes](https://github.com/containers/ai-lab-recipes)